JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 }
 ```

-A property reference can be used where a function with no parameters is expected:
+A property reference can be used where a function with one parameter is expected:

 ``` kotlin
 val strs = listOf("a", "bc", "def")